I have invented the world I see.

 Today’s lesson of A Course in Miracles picks up on yesterday’s in what should seem like a predictable way.
-No sooner are we comfortable with the outlines of a concept – we’re not victims of the world that we see – then that concept is expanded, nudged in a new direction.
-Often the differences are nuanced (I think that’s the case today), but they are significant.
+We are not victims of the world we see because we invented the world we see.

-This is one reason that course frequently suggests that we ask what things are for.
-The ego’s judgment decides the function of everything based on whether it will keep the ego alive and active – but our ultimate goal is to undo the ego and be free of its limitations.
+This is part of why A Course in Miracles so often suggests that we ask what everything is for things are for (T-17.VI.2:1-2).
+Ego’s judgment decides the function of everything based on whether it will keep the ego alive and active.
+But that’s its goal, not ours.
+Our goal is to undo the ego and be free of the limitations its thought system forces on us.
 So we have to shift our focus.
-Even when we think we know what something is for, it’s helpful to ask again – perhaps to ask Jesus to look at it with us.
+Even when we think we know what something is for, it’s helpful to ask again.
 Is there another way to see our job?
 Our children?
 Our routines?

 Remembering that we are creators of the world and not merely passive observers can help us to ask these questions more pointedly as well as be more open-minded with respect to the answers.